dishitamohan/Water_Quality_Prediction_Intel_OneAPI_Hackathon/README.md

 PCA is performed to reduce the dimensionality of the dataset while retaining 95% of the variance.
 This dimensionality reduction can help improve model performance and reduce computational complexity.

 ## AFTER PREPROCESSING:
-the preprocessing steps have transformed the raw dataset into a format suitable for machine learning.
+The preprocessing steps have transformed the raw dataset into a format suitable for machine learning.
 This includes handling missing data, encoding categorical features, scaling the data, addressing class imbalance, reducing dimensionality.

 ## Intel® AI Analytics Toolkit (AI Kit):